jintell/Spring-AI/README.md

-**Note:** You need to configure your Open Ai Api key and save in the environment variable  for the spring app, and also for the env for the JUnit for test purposes/
+**Note:** You need to configure your Open Ai Api key and save in the environment variable  for the spring app, and also for the env for the JUnit for test purposes.
+Make sure the Ai-Test.MD is available with the prompts

 # Running a Test
 * Please check under the test package -> service -> OpenAiServiceTest